-Food retail channelsThe distribution of food products shows one of the highest diversifications in the retail sector in Japan, ranging from specialty retailers in small neighborhoods over supermarket chains active throughout the whole country to large department stores carrying an assorted food section.
+Food retail channelsThe distribution of food products shows one of the highest diversifications in the retail sector in Japan, ranging from specialty retailers in small neighborhoods over supermarket chains to large department stores carrying an assorted food section.
 In the non-store segment, direct distributors are competing with online marketplaces and catalog mail-order businesses.
 However, digital food and beverages sales remain the consumer goods segment with one of the highest growth potentials in Japan, facilitated by the low e-commerce penetration within the sector.

 But not only during holidays are prepared meals found on the shelves of retail stores, even during ordinary days are meals-to-go popular for their convenience.
 Consequently, food retailers are exploring new opportunities in the ready-to-eat segment to expand the business outside of fresh food distribution, with fast food counters being already a major contributor to convenience store sales in Japan.